TheBusyBiscuit/builds/README.md

 ## How it works
 The code itself is basically just a basic node.js Program.<br>
-It reads repositories from 'resources/repos.json' and connects to the GitHub-API.<br>
+It reads repositories from 'resources/repos.json' ([How to add your own repository](#how-to-add-your-own-repository)) and connects to the GitHub-API.<br>
 If you are interested in the specifics, then feel free to keep on reading.<br>

 ### 1. Commits